facebookresearch/aepsych/docs/db_overview.md

 The raw_data Table is a fact table with two dimension child tables (in green).
 Again, the green-highlighted text represents the unique ID entry for that specific Table.
 The yellow-highlighted text corresponds to a foreign key in the fact (blue) table.

-The database contains seven tables: one primary Table with four secondary child tables.
+The database contains seven tables: one primary table with four secondary child tables.
 One of those is a fact table, with another two children.
 The tables' relationships can be seen in the following diagram:

 ![DB Diagram](assets/db_connections.png)